nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 Write support
 ~~~~~~~~~~~~~

 Calendars that only return `ICalendar` are implicitly read-only.
-If your app's calendars can be written to, you may implement the ``ICreateFromString``.
+If your app's calendars can be written to, you may implement the ``ICreateFromString`` interface.
 It will allow other apps to write calendar objects to the calendar by passing the raw iCalendar data as string.

 .. code-block:: php